grahamke/solutions-arch-assoc/README.md

 This isolation ensures that you can work through the course sections independently without affecting other resources.

+## 🔍 "Hidden" Resources Made Explicit

+When creating resources through the AWS Console, AWS often creates additional supporting resources automatically for convenience.
+These "hidden" resources are not always evident to users but are necessary for the primary resources to function correctly.

+For example:
+- Creating an Auto Scaling Group in the console automatically creates a service-linked IAM role
+- Setting up a VPC creates default security groups, network ACLs, and route tables
+- Launching an EC2 instance may create default EBS volumes and security groups

+In this repository, these "hidden" resources are explicitly defined in the Terraform code.
+This provides several benefits:

+- **Complete transparency** of all resources being created
+- **Better understanding** of AWS service dependencies and relationships
+- **Full control** over all resource configurations
+- **Educational value** in seeing the complete infrastructure requirements

+This explicit approach helps develop a deeper understanding of AWS architecture while ensuring no unexpected resources are created.

 ## 💰 Cost Management with Terraform

 Using Terraform for these exercises provides significant advantages for cost control: